 Cancer and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
 Managing all of these effects is called palliative care or supportive care.
 It is an important part of your child’s care that is included along with treatments intended to slow, stop, or eliminate the cancer.

 Palliative care focuses on improving how your child feels during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
 Any person, regardless of age or type and stage of cancer, may receive this type of care.
 And it often works best when it is started right after a cancer diagnosis.
-People who receive palliative care during treatment for the cancer often have less severe side effects, better quality of life, and report they are more satisfied with their treatment.
+People who receive palliative care during treatment for the cancer often have less severe side effects, better quality of life, and report that they are more satisfied with treatment.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
 Your child may also receive palliative treatments similar to those meant to get rid of the cancer, such as chemotherapy, surgery, or radiation therapy.

 Before treatment begins, talk with your child’s doctor about the goals of each treatment in the recommended treatment plan.
 You should also talk about the possible side effects of the specific treatment plan and palliative care options.
 Many patients also benefit from talking with a social worker and participating in support groups.
 Ask your doctor about these resources, too.

 During treatment, your child’s health care team may ask you to answer questions about your child’s symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if your child is experiencing a problem.
 This helps treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.